 Examples of popular momentum indicators could include the Moving Average Convergence Divergence (MACD) histogram or the Relative Strength Index (RSI).
 The 4-hour candlestick chart below shows the MACD and RSI displayed in the indicator boxes below the exchange rate for EUR/USD.

 This popular longer-term forex trading strategy involves following the prevailing trend or directional movement in the market for a particular currency pair.
-Trend trading often involves buying on pullbacks in up trends or selling on rallies in down trends.
+Trend trading often involves buying on pullbacks in up trends or selling on rallies in downtrends.

 Once a position is established, you could then hold it until your objective for the trend is seen or the trend shows signs of reversing.
-Many traders use trailing stop loss orders to protect profits in case the trend shows a significant reversal.
+Many traders use trailing stop-loss orders to protect profits in case the trend shows a significant reversal.

 Trend trading typically includes technical analysis and review charts to determine what direction the underlying trend is moving in, and then aim to trade along with it.
 The monthly candlestick chart below for EUR/USD shows an upward trend in progress after a significant decline.

-Best Forex Brokers for Trading
+Best Brokers for Forex Trading

-If you think forex trading is right for you, and you want to get started right away, then you can check out any of Benzinga’s top picks for forex brokers below and start the process of opening an account today.
+If you think foreign exchange trading is right for you, and you want to get started right away, then you can check out any of Benzinga’s top picks for forex brokers below and start the process of opening an account today.
 You can also open a demo account to try the broker out and practice trading before committing any real funds.

 Is Forex Trading Right for You?

 Forex trading certainly has its risks and rewards.
 The currency market has made millionaires out of paupers and helped others lose their fortunes.
 Since most currency traders lose money, trade only with risk capital you can afford to lose completely.

 Also, make sure to do everything in your power to learn how to trade and analyze the markets, develop a winning strategy and cultivate a successful trading mindset.